-CLASS/<class name>->->property name>: cproperty value>
+CLASS/<class name>-><property name>: <property value>

 CLASS is the keyword to declare a class property definition.
 Allowed characters after the ':' delimiter are space, tabulation or nothing.
-On line 40, the "characters around the property value are mandatory due to the '/' character contains in the property value.
+On line 40, the " characters around the property value are mandatory due to the '/' character contains in the property value.